Best American Civil War Books

 Topic: Sherman’s march through the South.

-Summary: Doctorow weaves a fictional narrative around real events as Sherman’s army devastates the Confederate heartland.
-The novel follows a diverse cast of characters, from soldiers to civilians.
-It captures the destruction, uncertainty, and transformation brought by war.
+Summary: Doctorow imagines a story based on actual events as Sherman’s army marches through the Confederate heartland.
+The book follows a large cast of characters: soldiers, civilians.
+It chronicles the destruction, confusion and change of war.

 14. A Short History of the Civil War – James L. Stokesbury